 And yet, we have this truth before us:

 Where, O death, is your sting?”The sting of death is sin, and the power of sin is the law.
 But thanks be to God!
 He gives us the victory through our Lord Jesus Christ.

 David says his heart is glad, his tongue rejoices, and his body will also rest secure.

 Because of His faith in God’s promise of Jesus’s defeat over death.

 Is your heart glad today?
-Or instead, is it consumed by fear and worry…
+Or instead, consumed by fear and worry…

 Does your tongue rejoice?
-Or instead, does it mutter bitterly…
+Or instead, mutter and complain…

 Does your body rest secure?
-Or instead, does it fight against peace…
+Or instead, fight against peace…